Frida Export Interface¶

 Troubleshooting¶

-If you encounter freezing or timeout issues when calling the interface via the API or HTTP, it is most likely because your app is in the background and has been forced to sleep by the system.
-Therefore, you may need to keep the app running in the foreground at all times.
+If the interface hangs or times out when calling via API or HTTP, it is highly likely that the app is in the background and forced into sleep by the system.
+Therefore, you need to ensure the app is always running in the foreground.